Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Model description

 This model is subject to several assumptions.
-First, we consider the drug demand as price inelastic and uncorrelated because our work focuses on essential drugs that do not have substitutes \citep{NASEM2022}, and drug demand is mainly driven by drug's efficacy and the number of patients \citep{Blossey2022}.
-The implementation of export bans is independent between countries but conditional on the risk of supplier capacity disruption; this is because of the focus on the direct (first-order) effects of export bans instead of the retaliations that governments can take against each other due to trade barriers.
+We use a stochastic programming, expected value framework because the model represents the perspective of a for-profit pharmaceutical company that produces generic, injectable drugs.
+Margins to produce generic injectable drugs tend to be tight, and companies generally operate in a risk-neutral, rather than risk-averse context (personal communications with pharmaceutical manufacturers).
+Following these practices and the literature \citep{Tucker2020}, we apply a risk-neutral approach to maximize the modeled company's expected profit.
+A framework that considers robustness (e.g., a robust or distributionally-robust model) would be appropriate for extensions to a company that sells high-margin branded drugs or for a non-profit organization focused on drug access.
+We consider the drug demand as price inelastic and uncorrelated because our work focuses on essential drugs that do not have substitutes \citep{NASEM2022,Zhao-tutorial}, and drug demand is mainly driven by the drug's efficacy and the number of patients \citep{Blossey2022}.
+The implementation of export bans is independent between countries but conditional on the risk of supplier capacity disruption; this is because we focus on the direct (first-order) effects of export bans instead of the retaliations that governments can take against each other due to trade barriers.
 Changes in prices produced by a mismatch between supply and demand other than those caused by export bans are not considered, given that we are modeling marginal capacities and demand, not the entire market.
-We assume that supplier and production capacity strains and disruptions are independent to be consistent with previous literature \citep{Tucker2020}.
-We consider static location decisions because of the inherent rigidity of pharmaceutical supply chains due to regulation.
-Since our focus is on strategic decisions taken by a single company, we exclude granular operational decisions (e.g., inventory and drug distribution within each market) and competition; the other manufacturers stakeholders are included via the exogenous export parameters.
+We assume that capacity strains and disruptions are independent, consistent with available literature \citep{Tucker2020}.
+We also assume that supplier and manufacturing disruptions last over a year; disruptions last 1.2 years on average at suppliers and 0.8 years on average at manufacturers \citep{Tucker2020}.
+We consider static location decisions because of the inherent rigidity of pharmaceutical supply chains due to regulation \citep{Zhao-tutorial}.
+Since our focus is on strategic decisions taken by a single company, we exclude granular operational decisions (e.g., inventory and drug distribution within each market) and competition; other manufacturers are approximated via the exogenous export parameters.
+Lastly, the model focuses on the first-order effects of geopolitical strain by applying a single period in the second stage.
+Pharmaceutical export bans last over a year on average \citep{WTO2022a,WTO2022b}, and the fixed costs in the first stage are amortized in the case study to represent annual costs.
+The model then represents the expected annual profits in the presence of geopolitical risks.

-\subsection{\emph{Structural properties}}
+\subsection{Structural properties}